mmokross/comments_highlighter/README.md

 # Comments Highlighter

-This plugin allows creating custom highlighting of commented lines on any language.
-It is possible to add custom highlight of language keywords in Java and C# (for example, highlight "public" keyword).
+This plugin allows creating custom highlighting for commented lines and language keyword.
+Commented lines highlighting is supported for any language, highlighting of language keywords supports Java, Kotlin, C/C++/ObjectiveC and C# (for example, highlight "public" keyword).
 Plugin has possibility to define custom user tokens for commented line highlighting.

-## How to add custom tokens
+## How to add comment highlighting token or language keyword

 + Open settings window
-+ Tools->Comments Highlighter Settings
++ Editor->Comment Highlighter
-+ Click on "+" sign and enter any token in popup.
++ Click on "+" sign, select type of highlight token/keyword and enter token/keyword itself in popup.
 (Third screenshot of plugin)
++ Click "Apply"
 + **Reopen settings window.** This is mandatory step due to [bug in Intellij](https://youtrack.jetbrains.com/issue/IDEA-226087)

+## How to enable comment highlighting in plain text files

++ Open settings window
++ Editor->Comment Highlighter
++ Enable checkbox "Enable comment highlighting in Plain text files."
++ Click "Apply"

+In plain text files could be used "#" or "//" as a comment line.

 ## Implementation notes